-For the latest year, the Spark lineup expands with the addition of an all-electric Spark EV model.
+The other big news is the expansion of the Spark lineup with the all-electric Spark EV model.

-Because of its small size, Spark is able to get by with the smallest engine offering in a GM-produced passenger car in the U.S., an 85-horsepower 1.2-liter dual overhead cam four-cylinder engine equipped with variable valve timing and either a five-speed manual or a four-speed automatic transmission.
+Because of its small size, Spark is able to get by with the smallest engine offering in a GM-produced passenger car in the U.S., a 1.2-liter dual overhead cam four-cylinder engine that delivers 84 horsepower at 6,400 rpm and 83 lb-ft of torque at 4,200 rpm.

 Underneath its sheetmetal, the Spark features a MacPherson strut front suspension, standard ABS and stability control, electric power steering and vented front/rear drum brakes.